NLP2CT/TransGEC/shell_finetune-T5/file.md

 > **Q8** *Typos: Figure 1: pronoun and collocation are singular while the other headers are plural; line 326: space before footnote; line 354: Russsian*

-Thanks for the reminding.
+Thanks for the reminder.
 We will correct this in the new version.

 ## Reviewer FEME:
 Thank you again for the careful review.